-- students must attend all sessions of subjects for which they are registered; and - where absences in excess of 3 sessions occur, students may be given the grade F.
+- students must attend all classes of subjects for which they are registered; and - where absences in excess of 3 classes occur, students may be given the grade F.

-5. Bachelor of Art Theory - BArtTh
+Bachelor of Art Theory - BArtTh

-The Bachelor of Art Theory is a three year Degree course.
-The course has been constructed to provide intensive study of art histories and theories, as well as to address the nexus between art theory, art practice and 'the art industry'.
-It will provide an eduction for those wishing to find employment as gallery curators, art administrators, art consultants, art project officers, art writers and critics, as well as for those who wish to 'freelance' as artist/theorists.
+The Bachelor of Art Theory [BArtTh] is a three year degree, with a 4th honours year, constructed to provide intensive study of art histories and theories, as well as to address the nexus between art theory, art practice and 'the art industry'.
+It will provide an education for those wishing to find employment as gallery curators, arts administrators, art consultants, art project officers, art writers and critics, as well as for those who wish to 'freelance' as artists/theorists.